 “You’re not sorry.
 You’re afraid!
 You were afraid the whole time, weren’t you?
-You thought I’d claw you and bite you, and now think I’ll go berserk or something, don’t you?”
+You thought I’d claw you and bite you, and now think I’ll go berserk or something, right?”

 She was crying alright, but with some dignity.
-It wasn’t the sobbing, drooling kind of crying; rather the jaw-clenched, tear-soaked pouting.
+Not the sobbing, drooling kind of cry; rather some jaw-clenched, tear-soaked pouting, like a child that’d been told off.
 He stood in front of her, left boot in one hand, the bottle of quarian tequila he had no memory of picking up in the other, and now he used it to wash the bitter taste of disappointment from his mouth.

 “Okay,” he said, taking a deep breath.
 “Okay.
 I’m done yelling at you.
 Just tell me one thing.
 I answered your questions, so I gather I deserve to get an answer in return.
 And then I’ll go away.
 If I can find my fucking boot.
 How about it?”

 “Ask…” she said, but it was more of an undefined hiss.
 She cleared her throat, furiously wiping the tears off her face.
 “You can ask anything you want.”